SPINK1: In rats

+In addition to its role as a trypsin inhibitor, in rats it has also been found to stimulate the release of CCK from the enteroendocrine cells of the small intestine, and it has been called "monitor peptide" in this context.
+CCK then acts on the gallbladder to release bile and on the pancreas to release digestive enzymes, which help to further break down the food.
+This coordinated response helps to ensure efficient digestion and absorption of nutrients.

+Clinical significance

 Mutations in SPINK1 has been associated with hereditary pancreatitis and tropical pancreatitis.
 Trypsinogen is normally created and stored an inactive zymogen of trypsin in the pancreas, but occasionally will autoactivate itself.
 PSTI serves to cleave prematurely activated trypsin to prevent the enzyme from causing cellular damage to the organ.
 Without the function of PSTI, the pancreas is subject to repeated episodes of damage.

 It has also been associated with prostate cancer.

+History

+Monitor peptide was discovered in 1984 when it was purified from rat bile-pancreatic juice and the peptide sequence was elucidated.